Frequently Asked Questions

 What if I am late driving my child to school?

 Timely arrivals to school are essential to a student’s successful morning start.
 All students who arrive after 8:30 am must be escorted into the building by their parent.
-Parents are required to sign the tardy log at the front desk.
-Students with planned late arrivals must notify the school as soon as possible by sending a message to firstname.lastname@example.org.
+Parents are required to fill out the electronic tardy log at the front desk.
+Students with planned late arrivals must notify the school as soon as possible by sending an email with the student’s first and last name, class, and reason for absence to email@example.com.

 How should I plan to pick up my child from school?